Join Canada’s Lifeline!

 Are you ready to embark on a meaningful and inspiring journey, where what you do matters?
 Be part of Canada’s lifeline.
 Because we can all be the reason, the connection, that keeps Canadians living.

-- Must have excellent interpersonal & customer service skills, & have the ability to work in a team setting.
+- Must have excellent interpersonal and customer service skills, and have the ability to work in a team setting

-- The physical ability to load, unload, & carry heavy clinic equipment & supplies up & down ramps is required.
+- The physical ability to load, unload and carry heavy clinic equipment and supplies up and down ramps is required

 We thank all applicants for their interest, however, only those candidates being considered for an interview will be contacted.